Inkinite-Tech/Git-Documentation/README.md

 Git IDE

 1. Cycligent Git (https://www.cycligent.com/git-tool)
-    .
-See the status of all the submodules at a glance from the main screen of the UI .
-Pull and push submodules in ease
-    .
-Create and switch branches across all submodules .
-View what changes your coworkers are making to submodules/micro-repositories before you pull them .
-Easily make changes to submodules/micro-repositories and multiple branches, especially restricted branches.
-    .
-Specify branches that are common to all submodules/micro-repositories .
-Perform functions on a given common branch across all submodules .
-Exclude a given micro-repository from group actions.
+ See the status of all the submodules at a glance from the main screen of the UI.
+Pull and push submodules in ease .Helps to create and switch branches across all submodules.Can view what changes your coworkers are making to submodules/micro-repositories before you pull them.Can easily make changes to submodules/micro-repositories and multiple branches, especially restricted branches.
+Specify branches that are common to all submodules/micro-repositories.Performs functions on a given common branch across all submodules.

 PROS:Runs on Windows, Mac, and Linux
      Uses the Electron framework, which is heavyweight but very      consistent across platforms.
 CONS:Requires registration

 2.SmartGit(https://www.syntevo.com/smartgit/)

-    .
 No need to install and configure additional tools.
-        SmartGit comes
+SmartGit comes with Git-Flow,SSH-client,File Compare/Merge
-   	Git-Flow
-	SSH-client
-	File Compare/Merge
-    .
-SmartGit can be customized very detailed:
+SmartGit can be customized:
-	Filtering of displayed information,
-	Layout of certain views
+Filtering of displayed information,Layout of certain views External tools,Compare or Conflict Solver tools,Keyboard shortcuts (mnemonics),Toolbars,Syntax coloring,Themes
-	External tools
-	Compare or Conflict Solver tools
-	Keyboard shortcuts (mnemonics)
-	Toolbars
-	Syntax coloring
-	Themes
-    .

 SmartGit comes with special integrations for GitHub, BitBucket and Atlassian Stash to create and resolve Pull Requests and Review Comments.

 PROS: SmartGit has a rather clean and uncluttered user interface.
       Auto-detects repositories on disk